AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/extension_android.md

 - `EXTENSION_NAME`: The name of the extension.
 - `EXTENSION_VENDOR_NAME`: The name of the extension provider.
 - `EXTENSION_VIDEO_FILTER_NAME` or `EXTENSION_AUDIO_FILTER_NAME`: The name of the video or audio filter plugin of the extension.
-- Key-value pairs for `setExtensionProperty`: Each feature has a unique key-value pair.
+- Key-value pairs for `setExtensionProperty`: These key-value pairs configure the properties of the extension, such as enabling a feature and setting the parameters for a feature.

 ## Prerequisites